-This one is actually a biggie for me.
-How many times did you walk into a nail salon, saw the base price, and when you came out, that price had increased $5-$10 because of the add-ons through your service.
-Yep. sucky.
-I also confidently priced my services
+This one is a biggie for me.
+How many times did you walk into a nail salon, see the base price, and when you came out, that price had increased $5-$10 because of the add-ons through your service?
+Yep.
+Sucky.

 Because as I say, when your nails stick… so will your clients.

-#1 The fact that you’re an independent stylist
+#1 The fact that you’re an independent stylist.

-#2 Specialized in one area of nails
+#2 Specialized in one area of nails.

-#3 Know the duration of your most popular service
+#3 Know the duration of your most popular service.

-#4 Disposables or disinfection protocol and supplies
+#4 Disposables or disinfection protocol and supplies.

-#5 Specifics of what is included in your services
+#5 Specifics of what is included in your services.

-I’d say the first year of doing so I made approximately $70k, the next $80k, and after that pretty much 6 figures after including my teaching wages was because I had become super niched down to the art of doing nails using soft gel only.
+One of the reasons why I was able to find success after niching down to Japanese gels.
+In the first year of doing so, I made approximately $70k, the next $80k.
+After that, pretty much six figures after including my teaching wages, all because I became super niched down to the art of doing nails using soft gel only.

-I was able to charge premium prices, and minimize the amount of products I actually needed to do nails.
-I could pretty much travel with a little carrying case and do all of my services.
-The biggest thing obviously being my curing unit.
+I could charge premium prices and minimize the number of products I needed to do nails.
+I could travel with a little carrying case and do my services.
+The biggest thing is my curing unit.
 So think of yourself right now… What services do you offer?
-How much products do you actually need to do your services.
+How many products do you need to do your services?
 Can you niche down?

-Alright now this concludes our current series on Japanese Gel Nail Fundamentals.
+Alright, this concludes our current series on Japanese Gel Nail Fundamentals.

-I’m also going to show my 6 “Figure Earner” Calculator which will allow you to plug and play and see what numbers you need to make 6 figures or $100,000 a year as an independent stylist.
+I’m also going to show my 6 “Figure Earner” Calculator.
+This will allow you to plug and play and see what numbers you need to make 6 figures or $100,000 a year as an independent stylist.
 It is a super fun exercise.
 (The code is UPGRADEDMC, pick up the course here.)

 This is a limited-time code (UPGRADEDMC), so make sure to use it and watch this free training ASAP.
-That code is in the description box.

-Either way, thank you so much for having joined me in this series.
-I Hope you enjoyed all of the episodes.
-I’ve put them all together for you in a playlist.
-You can click the link below to catch up if you haven’t watch them all.
+Either way, thank you for joining me in this series.
+I hope you enjoyed all of the episodes.
+I’ve put them together for you in a playlist on my YouTube channel.
+You can click the link HERE to catch up if you haven’t watched them all.